wuxb45/wormhole/README.md

 ## Highlights:
 * Thread-safety: `get`, `set`, `del`, `iter-seek`, `iter-next`, etc. are all thread-safe.
 See `stresstest.c` for more operations.
 * Long keys are welcome!
 The key-length field (`klen`) is a 32-bit unsigned integer and the maximum size of a key is 4GB.
+* No background threads or global status.
+Wormhole uses user-space rwlocks and QSBR RCU to synchronize between readers and writers.
+See below for more details.

 # Build